Pacific Sea Salt Fine GrainStarting at $0.40/lb700503Ships in 5 Business Days

 Sea salt goes through very minimal processing compared to table salt.
 Table salt is usually mined from salt deposits on land and then processed to give it a fine texture.

 How much sodium is in sea salt?

 Interestingly enough, sea salt has less sodium than regular table salt for the same volume.
 Typically, table salt comes along with about 2,300 mg of sodium per teaspoon (1 teaspoon is roughly 6 grams) while sea salt has about 2,000 mg of sodium per teaspoon (a tablespoon of sea salt is about 4.2 grams).
 The difference in the weight of a teaspoon of table salt vs a teaspoon of sea salt comes down to density.
 Because sea salt flakes/grains are larger than table salt, the same volume weighs less.

 With that being said, it is important to note that both table salt and sea salts have the same amount of sodium by weight.
 Both are roughly 40%.
 Only because sea salt is less dense than table salt, 1 teaspoon has less sodium than 1 tablespoon of table salt.

 What is the difference between table salt & sea salt?

 Sea salt goes through very minimal processing compared to table salt.
 It is just seawater that has had all of the water evaporated away.
 Table salt is usually mined from salt deposits on land and then processed to give it a fine texture.
 Additives may be added to prevent clumping in table salt, and the processing of table salt strips away trace minerals that may be present in Sea Salt.

 They are basically the same chemical structure, with the only real difference being the presence of trace elements as well as the difference in crystal sizes.

-Understandably, sea salt is typically more expensive (but not much more here at Olam!) due to the labor intense nature of harvesting sea salts from evaporated salt ponds.
+Understandably, sea salt is typically more expensive (but not much more here at ofi!) due to the labor intensive nature of harvesting sea salts from evaporated salt ponds.